Vicg853/obsidian-md-storage/CompSci - l1/UE - Computer basics/Information representation/Integer representation and operations/Fractional/Floating points.md

 Note that when converting, e.g.: ``-13 + 0.5 = -12.5``, therefore, pay attention when finding the integer part of a number in a binary conversion table.

-### Normalization
-There are technically many ways to represent floating point numbers, even in normal scientific notation.
-The idea of normalization, is to always position the dot, to the right of the most relevant number, which will:
-- maximize precision
-- omit ambiguity
-- and facilitate arithmetic operations, as computers don't need to convert to similar formatted numbers

-Following the above techniques, should result in normalized results.

-#### Negative normalization
-Normalizing positive integers, consists of moving the dot to the right of the left most 1 that is followed on its right by a 0.

-#### Positive normalization
-Normalizing negative integers, consists of moving the dot to the right of the left most 0 that is followed on its right by a 1.